Est. 2015 by Rashel Fitchett

 -interact with my instagram account so the algorithm will know you and I are "friends" :)

-If you are interested in magickal properties, consider the following connections to energy of the Shiva Shell:
+If you are interested in magickal properties of Agate and White Labradorite, consider the following aspects:

 Ready To Ship Items